-- Children’s ministry leaders may want to establish a minimum amount of time that people must attend your church before they can volunteer with children.
+1) Children’s ministry leaders may want to establish a minimum amount of time that people must attend your church before they can volunteer with children.
 Many churches request volunteers attend or be involved for six months before joining the children’s ministry.
-Of course, specific timeframes are up to your church.
+Of course, specific time frames are up to your church.

 Train your children’s ministry staff to be proactive about safety.
 Each week, inspect and clean all play areas, replace broken toys, and report broken playground equipment to your maintenance staff.

 Your staff and volunteers should also report any accidents or incidents.
 Establish procedures report and document incidents, including injuries requiring medical treatment or first aid, car accidents, missing persons, or abuse allegations.

 An incident reporting form can help prevent future accidents.
 The form should include the child’s name, age, parent or guardian’s name, and the date, place, and time of the incident.
 Describe the accident or injury, any medical treatment given, and include witnesses’ names and contact information.

 Once the form is complete, the reporter, parent or guardian, and a church official notified of the incident should sign it.
 Consider scanning the form and storing it for record keeping, too.

 In the end, safety procedures protect your children and give parents peace of mind.
 With a safety policy, your ministry can thrive and make disciples out of your youngest members and attendees.